 Publish Azure Application Wizard

-After you develop a web application in Visual Studio, you can publish that application more easily to Azure by using the Publish Azure Application wizard.
-The following section explains the steps that you must complete before you use the wizard, and the remaining sections explain the features of the wizard.
+After you develop a web application in Visual Studio, you can publish that application more easily to an Azure cloud service by using the Publish Azure Application wizard.
+The first section explains the steps that you must complete before you use the wizard, and the remaining sections explain the features of the wizard.

-When you are ready to publish your application, open the shortcut menu for the Azure project, and then choose Publish.
-The following illustration shows the Publish Azure Application wizard.
+When you’re ready to publish your application, open the shortcut menu for the Azure cloud service project, and then choose Publish.
+The following steps show the Publish Azure Application wizard.